Aircraft flight control system

-A conventional fixed-wing aircraft flight control system (AFCS) consists of flight control surfaces, the respective cockpit controls, connecting linkages, and the necessary operating mechanisms to control an aircraft's direction in flight.
-Aircraft engine controls are also considered as flight controls as they change speed.
+A conventional fixed-wing aircraft flight control system consists of flight control surfaces, the respective cockpit controls, connecting linkages, and the necessary operating mechanisms to control an aircraft's direction in flight.
+Aircraft engine controls are also considered flight controls as they change speed.

 The fundamentals of aircraft controls are explained in flight dynamics.
 This article centers on the operating mechanisms of the flight controls.
 The basic system in use on aircraft first appeared in a readily recognizable form as early as April 1908, on Louis Blériot's Blériot VIII pioneer-era monoplane design.

 Cockpit controls

 Primary controls

 Generally, the primary cockpit flight controls are arranged as follows: